DaveXRouz/Bental/REACT-DEVTOOLS-SETUP-COMPLETE.md

    ```bash
    npm run devtools
    ```
-   A new window will open showing "Waiting for React to connect..."
+   Wait for the window to open showing "Waiting for React to connect..."

 2. **Then start your app:**
    ```bash